ROCm/HIP/docs/reference/kernel_language.rst

 Surface functions
 ===============================================

-Surface functions are not supported.
+The following surface functions are supported in HIP:

+.. doxygengroup:: Surface
+   :content-only:

 Timer functions
 ===============================================